SkiFire13/master-thesis/chapters/4-implementation.typ

 == Structure of the implementation

-The implementation was splitted in multiple crates, just like in the original LCSFE implementation, however compared to it it was simplified a bit, with just one main _solver_ crate implementing the solving algorithm and multiple dependent crates, some that translate specific problems into systems of fixpoint equations with logic formulas ready to be solved by the solver crate, and others that offer a CLI interface for testing such functionalities.
+The implementation was split in multiple crates, just like in the original LCSFE implementation, however compared to it it was simplified a bit, with just one main _solver_ crate implementing the solving algorithm and multiple dependent crates, some that translate specific problems into systems of fixpoint equations with logic formulas ready to be solved by the solver crate, and others that offer a CLI interface for testing such functionalities.
 The solver crate is organized into three main modules:

 - _symbolic_, which defines the structures for systems of fixpoint equation, logic formulas, symbolic moves and other relevant methods for manipulating them;
 - _strategy_, which implements the strategy iteration algorithm;